Beeks puts dividends on hold to invest in business

 Speaking to Daily Business, Mr McArthur said the company had defied fund managers who had said it was too small to float.

-“So we can be a little bit smug,” said Mr McArthur, who expects the growth to organic rather than by buying customers.
+“So we can be a little bit smug,” said Mr McArthur, who expects the growth to be organic rather than by buying customers.

 “We are still relatively small but we want to scale to mid-size and to do that by focusing on margins.
 We don’t want to become a tech firm that grows revenue at the cost of making money.”